• Skip to primary navigation

 These addictive Baked Tofu Fries are crispy on the outside, and soft on the inside.
 Even tofu haters will love them!

-Baked Tofu Fries close up.
+Baked Tofu Fries in a bowl.

 These crispy Baked Tofu Fries are really addictive.
 These are good enough to eat by themselves, but I love to eat them with Raspberry Chipotle Ketchup, which is smoky and spicy.